 Special Requirements

-Good eyesight (corrected vision is accepted), patience and initiative are recommended qualities for success in this field.
+Good eyesight (corrected vision is accepted), fine motor skills, patience and attention to detail are recommended qualities for success in this field.

 How to Apply